How Much Does Shed Roof Repair Cost?

 The length of time it takes to complete the work may or may not affect the overall cost, and it will ultimately depend on how the tradesperson works.

-In some cases, a contractor will be paid a fixed amount from the offset, whereas in others, they may be paid by the hour.
+In some cases, a contractor will be paid a fixed amount from the outset, whereas in others, they may be paid by the hour.
 In this section, we will go over the various timeframes for repairing your shed roof.

 Roofers, for example, typically take two to five hours to repair broken roof tiles, while re-cementing ridge tiles can take two to three hours.